MicrosoftDocs/ATADocs/ATPDocs/atp-playbook-reconnaissance.md

 ### Network-mapping reconnaissance (DNS) Detected in Azure ATP

 Getting visibility of this type of attempt (failed or successful) is vital for domain threat protection.
+Since we just installed the environment, we'll need to go to the Logical Activities timeline to see the activity.

+In the Azure ATP Search, type **VictimPC** and click on it to view the timeline.
 Azure ATP detects this type of reconnaissance against your DNS and issues the following security alert:

 ![DNS reconnaissance detected by AATP, high-level view](media/playbook-recon-nslookupdetection1.png)